 Waste incineration installations also emit health-harming substances including dioxins, heavy metals and particulate matter that contaminate air, water and soil.

-These standards were developed in 2006 and reviewed in 2014.
-The revised standards were published in the EU Official Journal in December 2019, triggering a maximum four-year deadline by which installations across the EU must comply with the updated requirements.
-In cases where the BAT conclusions are published before the installation permit is issued, the installations in question must immediately comply with the requirements.
+The publication of the BAT conclusions in the OJEU sets a four-year deadline for installations across the EU to comply with the updated requirements.
+However, if the BAT conclusions are published before an installation’s permit is issued, the installation must comply with the requirements immediately.

-The new standards include some significant improvements in comparison to the original 2006 ones.
+The 2019 standards include some significant improvements in comparison to the original 2006 ones.

 Most notably, progress has been made in terms of monitoring of mercury and dioxin emissions to the air, management of abnormal operating conditions – which are often associated with very high emission levels – and abatement of water pollution.